Ruby Bridges biography

 The fact that Ruby Bridges was born the same year that the Supreme Court's Brown v.
 Board of Education decision desegregated the schools is a notable coincidence to her early journey into civil rights activism.
 When Ruby was in kindergarten, she was one of many African-American students in New Orleans who were chosen to take a test determining whether or not she could attend a white school.
 It is said the test was written to be especially difficult so that students would have a hard time passing.
 The idea was if all the African-American children failed the test, New Orleans schools might be able to stay segregated for a while longer.
 She lived a mere five blocks from an all-white school, but attended kindergarten several miles away, at an all-black segregated school.

 Her father was averse to his daughter taking the test, believing that if she passed and was allowed to go to the white school, there would be trouble.
 Her mother, Lucille, however, pressed the issue, believing that Ruby would get a better education at a white school.
 She was eventually able to convince Ruby's father to let her take the test.

 Escorted by Federal Marshals

 In 1960, Ruby Bridges's parents were informed by officials from the NAACP that she was one of only six other African-American students to pass the test.
-Ruby would be the only African-American student to attend the William Frantz School, near her home.
+Ruby would be the only African-American student to attend the William Frantz School, near her home, and the first black child to attend an all-white elementary school in the South.
 When the first day of school rolled around in September, Ruby was still at her old school.
 All through the summer and early fall, the Louisiana State Legislature had found ways to fight the federal court order and slow the integration process.
 After exhausting all stalling tactics, the Legislature had to relent, and the designated schools were to be integrated that November.
 Fearing there might be some civil disturbances, the federal district court judge requested the U.S. government send federal marshals to New Orleans to protect the children.